goravel/docs/digging-deeper/event.md

   }
 }

-func (receiver *SendShipmentNotification) Handle(args ...interface{}) error {
+func (receiver *SendShipmentNotification) Handle(args ...any) error {
   return nil
 }
 ```

 ### Stopping The Propagation Of An Event

 Sometimes, you may wish to stop the propagation of an event to other listeners.
-You may do so by returning error from your listener's `Handle` method.
+You may do so by returning an error from your listener's `Handle` method.

 ## Queued Event Listeners